Transnet National Ports Authority

 Transnet National Ports Authority (TNPA) is a government corporation of South Africa and a subsidiary of Transnet, responsible for managing and governing eight of South Africa's major seaports.

 TNPA is a landlord authority responsible for the master planning, controlling of port navigations, controlling of port services & facilities and marketing of the port.
 Another division of Transnet, Transnet Port Terminals (SAPO), is responsible for terminal operations and cargo handling.

-TNPA's main offices are located at Braamfontein.
+TNPA's main offices are located at Braamfontein; a suburb of Johannesburg, in Gauteng.